MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ### Parameters

 *val*<br/>
-A value that indicates if the number of threads available in following parallel regions can be adjusted by the runtime.
+A value that indicates if the number of threads available in upcoming parallel regions can be adjusted by the runtime.
 If nonzero, the runtime can adjust the number of threads, if zero, the runtime won't dynamically adjust the number of threads.

 ### Remarks